eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Verifies that the PID key or the attestation key is protected by the WSCD**

-Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for the PID or their new attestation is indeed protected by that WSCD.
+Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for their new PID or attestation is indeed protected by that WSCD.
 [Topic 9] describes how the PID Provider or Attestation Provider can obtain a so-called proof of association from the WSCD.
 This proof of association proves that the WSCD described in the WUA protects both the WUA private key and the private key of the PID or the new attestation.

 ##### 6.6.2.4 PID Provider or Attestation Provider verifies that WUA is not revoked